abrady/Vulk/README.md

 * I also don't know if the 2 subpass needs the depth buffer?
 * I don't need to build the command buffer each frame

+## 8/30/24

+* need to actually write the descriptorsets

+Okay: end to end one more time.

+* add gbufs as attachments to the framebuffer of the renderpass
+* subpass 0 (geo) writes to the gbufs, it has attachment refs to them
+  * ds layout: std uniforms: xforms, lights etc.
+  * ds: also normal
+  * subpass desc:
+    * the gbufs are colorAttachments: written to by the frag shader.
+    * depth is passed as well.
+  * frag shader:
+    * declares out index: `layout(location = GBufAtmtIdx_Albedo) out vec4 outAlbedo;`
+    * writes to it as part of the albedo calculation.
+* subpass 1 (lighting) takes the gbufs as inputs:
+  * the ds pool needs a VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT for each
+  * the ds layouts include input attachments for each bound to frag shader
+  * subpass desc:
+    * the gbufs are input attachments
+    * the swapchain buf is the only colorAttachment
+    * depth passed again
+  * frag shader:
+    * reads from the input attachments: `layout(input_attachment_index = GBufAtmtIdx_Albedo, binding = Binding_GBufAlbedo) uniform subpassInput albedoMap;`
+    * writes to color: `layout(location = 0) out vec4 outColor;`

+Descriptor Set classes:

+* VulkDescriptorSetBuilder => VulkDescriptorSetInfo
+  * layout, pool
+* VulkDescriptorSetUpdater : just accumulates and updates ds's in a batch
+  * calls vkUpdateDescriptorSets with accumulated changes
+  * not really necessary honestly...

 ## 8/25/24 attachments as input

 So: I need to